Mridanga Saileswari Temple

 Lakshmi or Chandi depending upon the need.
-The power of Saraswati, knowledge is said to be predominant here and she is the goddess of arts, especially music as per legend.
-The worship of this temple is said to be not complete unless one worship the secret Mizhavil Bhagavati in the secret sanctum.
+The power of Saraswati, knowledge, is said to be predominant here and she is the goddess of arts, especially music, as per legend.
+The worship of this temple is said to be not complete unless one worships the secret Mizhavil Bhagavati in the secret inner sanctum.

 Mridanga shaileshwari is the family deity of Kottayam royal family.
-The legends of Pazhassi Raja is closely associated with this temple.
+The legend of Pazhassi Raja is closely associated with this temple.